AnimeshRy/ForceSales/README.md

 ## Frontend

-ForceSales uses [Tailwind](https://tailwindcss.com/docs/) as the major frontend framework.
+ForceSales uses [Tailwind](https://tailwindcss.com/docs/) as the CSS frontend framework.
 The project uses cdn's instead of static npm package.

 The project also utilizes these [tailwind blocks](https://tailblocks.cc/) as prepared frontend blocks.